 And I heard a voice… / Ja ma kuulsin hääle… was commissioned by the University of Salamanca and the Spanish National Center of Musical Diffusion (Centro Nacional de Difusión Musical).
-Besides Arvo Pärt’s compositions the concert programme will include works by Hernando Franco, Manuel de Sumaya, Alonso Lobo, William Billings, Justin Morgan, Morton Feldman, Christian Wolff and Pablo Ortiz.
+Besides Arvo Pärt’s compositions the concert programme will include works by Christian Wolff, John Cage, Hernando Franco, Manuel de Sumaya, Alonso Lobo and Abraham Wood.

 The Ars Nova Copenhagen ensemble will perform the same programme in the Queen Sofia Arts Center (Museo Nacional Centro de Arte Reina Sofia) in Madrid on 19 February and in the Salón Noble de la Diputación in Badajoz on 20 February.